Sarcobatus: Description

 The Sarcobatus plants are deciduous shrubs growing to 0.5–3 metres tall with spiny branches and green succulent leaves, 10–40 mm long and 1–2 mm broad.
 The leaves are green, in contrast to the grey-green color of most of the other shrubs within its range.
 The flowers are unisexual, with the male and female flowers on the same plant and appear from June to August.
 The species reproduces from seeds and sprouts.
 S. vermiculatus was described from specimens collected in 1806 by the Lewis and Clark Expedition's westward exploration of North America.

 Habitat

 The Sarcobatus area of distribution is western North America, from southeastern British Columbia and southwest Alberta, Canada south through the drier regions of the United States (east to North Dakota and west Texas, west to central Washington and eastern California) to northern Mexico (Coahuila).

 Both Sarcobatus species are halophytes, usually found in sunny, flat areas around the margins of playas and in dry stream beds and arroyos.
-While it tolerates salty soil (storing absorbed salt in the roots and leaves), it is replaced by iodine bush in extremely saline environments, such as hummocks within the playa itself.
+While it tolerates salty soil (storing absorbed salt in the roots and leaves), in the southwestern part of its range it is replaced by iodine bush in extremely saline environments, such as hummocks within the playa itself.
 Greasewood often grows in alkaline flats (being a reliable indicator of alkaline soil) and in extensive, nearly pure stands in pluvial desert locations, being most common on fine-grained soils in areas with a relatively high water table.